FosterHangdaan/weiss/README.md

 The mobile app and server were developed using the Blynk IoT platform.

+A video demonstrating the various features of WEISS can be found [here](https://www.youtube.com/watch?v=tYI4jGl4yzQ).

 *This project was created during the Summer of 2020 semester for the TPJ-655 course at [Seneca College](https://www.senecacollege.ca).*

 ## Developers